Scientists Receive A Huge Shock When They Discover That A Mummified Egyptian ‘Hawk’ Is Really A Stillborn Baby

 “In this individual, this part of the skull never formed and there probably was no real brain.”

-The discovery of the mummified hawk that turned out to be a stillborn baby has turned out to be extremely rare as researchers have only come across around six stillborn babies that were mummified by ancient Egyptians.
+The discovery of the mummified stillborn baby has turned out to be extremely rare, as researchers have only come across around six stillborn babies that were mummified by ancient Egyptians.
 Further, this is only the second mummy that has ever been found to suffer from anencephaly.

 Researchers are fascinated by the thought that the Egyptian family of this stillborn baby had him mummified, something that would have been a rarity at the time.